Gather Your Data

 Understanding Fixed vs. Variable Tariffs

-1. Fixed Rate Tariffs: The unit rate you pay per kWh and the standing charge are guaranteed to remain the same for the duration of your contract (usually 12 months).
+Your unit rate and standing charge are locked in for the duration of your contract (usually 12 months).

-2. Variable Rate Tariffs: The unit rate and standing charge can go up or down at any time, in line with changes in the wholesale energy market.
+Your unit rate and standing charge can change at any time, tracking the wholesale energy market.

 How Do I Compare Dual Fuel Offers?